matteo14c/HaploCoV/README.md

 <hr>

-# How to interpret HaploCoV's results/what to do next.
+# How to interpret HaploCoV's results

 The main output of HaploCoV consists in a file in .rep format.
 This is a simple text file that provides relevant information about novel (candidate) SARS-CoV-2 variants that demonstrated: